THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 Interestingly, Grant writes that, when he later met Kingsley Karnoff - the author of the 1969 'Guns' magazine article - Karnoff told him that he was not even certain that the rifle discussed was an authentic example.
 Who knows what to think of it all?

-The STEVENS "IDEAL" MODELS
+The STEVENS "IDEAL" MODELS 44 and 44½

-The first claim may (questionably) have been true at the time,but the latter one was highly optimistic.
+The claims in the last paragraph of the advertisement below, that the rifle "has never been equalled and cannot be beaten" are a touch immodest.
+The first claim may (questionably) have been true at the time, but the latter one was highly optimistic.

-then at $16.50, then approximately the equivalent of about GBP 6.00,
+then at $16.50, then approximately the equivalent of about GBP 6.00, the "Favourite" at $10.65,

 although importation costs to the U.K. would have made

-all these rifle considerably more expensive.
+all these rifles considerably more expensive.

-The "Ideal"range models are also shown through pages 39-51 of the Stevens 1918 catalogue
+The "Ideal" range models are also shown through pages 39-51 of the Stevens 1918 catalogue

-The "Favorites" are on our pages 37 and 38.
+The "Favorites" are there on the PDF page nos.
+37 and 38.

 The STEVENS "WALNUT HILL"

-in its day, have been a relatively wealthy owner.
+in his day, have been relatively wealthy.

 The Stevens fine "Walnut Hill" model.